Skip to main content

 (ii) The proper focal distance for the SID being used;

-(9) Except for radiation-generating equipment used for veterinary, portable, dental panoral, dental intraoral, lithotripsy, or bone densitometry applications, the operator shall stand behind a protective barrier, either in a separate room, in a protected booth, or behind a shield; and
+(8) Except for radiation-generating equipment used for veterinary, portable, dental panoral, dental intraoral, lithotripsy, or bone densitometry applications, the operator will be behind a protective barrier, either in a separate room, in a protected booth, or behind a shield and be able to see the patient without leaving the protected barrier; and

-(10) Each radiographic image, or a record linked with each radiographic image, shall contain the following:
+(9) Each radiographic image, or a record linked with each radiographic image, will contain the following:

 (a) Patient identification;